Jensic/Php-1/README.md

 # Php-1
-A school project learning php
+A school project learning php.
 A simple order form of fruit.